allenai/allennlp-guide/chapters/part2/common-architectures.md

 `Seq2SeqEncoder`, which abstracts any operation that takes a tensor of shape `(batch_size, sequence_length, input_dim)` and produces another, modified tensor of shape `(batch_size, sequence_length, output_dim)`.
-This can be something as simple as returning the input tensor unchanged (which is what the `PassThroughEncoder` does) or something more complicated such as the Transformer Encoder.
+This can be something as simple as returning the input tensor unchanged (which is what the `PassThroughEncoder` does) or something more complicated such as a transformer.

 <img src="/part2/common-architectures/seq2seq.svg" alt="Seq2Seq encoder" />